-Please note that the NMEA 2000 device instance can be edited by entering a new value into the dedicated field (see "Address Claim" pane on the screenshot).
+Please note that the NMEA 2000 device instance also can be edited by entering a new value into the dedicated field (see "Address Claim" pane on the screenshot).

-After you enter the command, as shown in Figure 1 (click the "Update" button to apply changes), the value in the "Device Instance" field will be changed to 1, and "Installation Details 2" field will be changed to YD:DEV 1 DONE.
+After you enter the command, as shown in Figure 10 (click the "Update" button to apply changes), the value in the "Device Instance" field will be changed to 1, and "Installation Details 2" field will be changed to YD:DEV 1 DONE.

-The full set of commands is listed in Table 1 below.
+The full set of commands is listed in Table 4 below.
 For all commands and arguments, use UPPER CASE letters.
 Parameters in square brackets [] described below can be omitted to obtain the current setting's value.

-Syntax Examples Description YD:RESET Resets all Device settings to their default values.
-IMPORTANT!
-When applied, this command automatically resets all calculation results for SoC, consumed ampere-hours, time remaining, SoH (see IX.1, Note 1 to Table 1).
-YD:RESET_RULES Resets all digital switching rules to NEVER, see IX.3.
+Description Svntax Examples VD·RESET Resets all Device settings to their default values IMPORTANT!
+When applied, this command automatically resets all calculation results for SoC consumed ampere-hours, time remaining, SoH (see IX.1.
+Note 1 to Table 3).
+Resets all digital switching rules YD:RESET RULES to NEVER, see IX.3.
+YD:SHUNT\CUR [1..2500] YD:SHUNT CUR 10 Set external shunt rated current in amperes (1.,2500 A, integer value), see IX.1.
+Factory setting: 50 YD:SHUNT VOL [50..100] SHUNT VOL 75 External shunt voltage drop in millivolts (50.,100 mV, integer value), see IX.1.
+Factory setting: 75